Joint attention: Language comprehension

 The ability of children to extract information from their environment rests on understandings of attentional behaviors such as pointing.
 Episodes of joint attention provide children with a great deal of information about objects by establishing reference and intention.
 Joint attention occurs within particular environments.
 The items and events in that environment provide a context that enables the child to associate meaning with a particular utterance.
 Joint attention makes relevant aspects of the context salient, helping children comprehend what is taking place.
-Recent work also links factor involved in the mental representation of language and intentional states including word knowledge and joint attention with degree of executive functioning.
-Researcher found that increased these kinds of representational abilities at 14 months, predicted an increase in success on executive functioning tasks at 18 months.
+Recent work also links factors involved in the mental representation of language and intentional states, including word knowledge and joint attention, with degree of executive functioning.
+Researchers found that increases in these kinds of representational abilities at 14 months predicted an increase in success on executive functioning tasks at 18 months.
 This finding suggests that these abilities are important building blocks for elements of executive functions.

 Language production

 An infant's social environment relates to his or her later language development.
 Children's first words are closely linked to their early language experience.
 For children with typically developing language skills, there is a close match between maternal speech and their environment: up to 78% of maternal speech is matched to the object the child is focusing on.
 In children with delayed language development, only 50% of maternal speech is matched to the object the infant is focusing on.
 Infants are more likely to engage in joint attention when the parent talks about an object that the child is attending to as opposed to an object outside of the infant's attention.
 This increased level of joint attention aids in encouraging normal language development, including word comprehension and production.
 When joint attention is present, it plays an important role in word learning, a crucial aspect of language development.

 Some recent evidence suggests that though important for speech production, joint attention is not necessary or sufficient for vocabulary production.
 Individuals on the autism spectrum as well as individuals with Williams syndrome have demonstrated the ability to learn new vocabulary in the absence of joint attention.
 Additionally, individuals with Down Syndrome often show joint attentional abilities without the expected vocabulary.
 This demonstrates the plasticity associated with language learning.